 - In three columns, write with name, the intent of each project, and the start of the project.

-- In the next three columns, list the team that implemented, the impacted user group, and the lessons learned (Brevity is your friend here).
+- In the following three columns, list the team that implemented it, the impacted user group, and the lessons learned (Brevity is your friend here).

-- For every project you’ve completed in the last 5 years, fill out a new row
+- For every project you’ve completed in the last five years, fill out a new row.

 - Look for trends – and highlight them.
 Do you see any common problems among groups?

-If you are implementing software that’s going to qualify as a significant change – start with that rubric.
+Start with that rubric if you are implementing software that will qualify as a significant change.
 This is not to say that the issues listed in the rubric won’t happen again, but, like a bike jump, they may prevent you from falling on your ass.